-Invited to an artist’s residency at Lumiere d'Encre Gallery in Perpignan, I decided to echo the given theme, ‘The Border’, rather than to document it literally.
+Invited to an artist’s residency at Lumiere d'Encre Gallery near Perpignan, I decided to echo the given theme, ‘The Border’, rather than to document it literally.
 My pictures should look like opera scenes.

 Fascinated by the Elsewhere as well as the astonishing proximity of the Banal and the Sublime, I use a large format camera.
 My photography is inspired by both the Duesseldorf School and the Romantic Painting.